 Eligibility Criteria for Educational Theatre Scholarships

-- Educational Theatre Scholarship applicants must be students in the Program in Educational Theatre who demonstrate service to the Program, academic merit, or artistic merit.
+- Educational Theatre Scholarship applicants must be graduate or doctoral students in the Program in Educational Theatre who demonstrate service to the Program, academic merit, or artistic merit.

-- Undergraduate and doctoral students can receive scholarships up to two times, but not in consecutive semesters.
+- Doctoral students can receive scholarships up to two times, but not in consecutive semesters.
 Master’s students can receive a scholarship only once.

-- If undergraduate and doctoral students who have already received the award apply again, information included in the statement should only pertain to work completed after the previous award.
+- If doctoral students who have already received the award apply again, information included in the statement should only pertain to work completed after the previous award.

 - Priority is given to students with financial need.